jhpyle/docassemble/_docs/config.md

 ## URL to central file server

-If you are using a [multi-server arrangement] and your `uploads` and `packages` directories are mounted on a network drive, you can reduce bandwidth on your web server by setting `fileserver` to a URL path to a dedicated file server:
+If you are using a [multi-server arrangement] you can reduce bandwidth on your web server(s) by setting `fileserver` to a URL path to a dedicated file server:

 {% highlight yaml %}